PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 # OmniSafe's Mujoco Velocity Benchmark on On-Policy Algorithms

-OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe algorithm implementations in 6 environments from the Safety-Gymnasium task suite For each algorithm and environment supported, we provide:
+OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe algorithm implementations in 6 environments from the Safety-Gymnasium task suite.
+For each algorithm and environment supported, we provide:

 - Default hyperparameters used for the benchmark and scripts to reproduce the results
 - A comparison of performance or code-level details with other open-source implementations or classic papers.
-- Graphs and raw data that can be used for research purposes, - Log details obtained during training
+- Graphs and raw data that can be used for research purposes
+- Log details obtained during training
 - Some hints on how to fine-tune the algorithm for optimal results.

 Supported algorithms are listed below:
 **First-Order**

 - **[NIPS 1999]** [Policy Gradient(PG)](https://papers.nips.cc/paper/1999/file/464d828b85b0bed98e80ade0a5c43b0f-Paper.pdf)